microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-08.md

     ![A screenshot of the built ASP.NET Web application interface showing the view email metrics button.](../concepts/images/data-connect-vs-select-view-metrics.png)

-1. When the page loads, you will see a list of emails addresses that were found among all emails with a sum of all the recipients sent between them, as shown from a small sample set in a test email extract in the following figure.
+1. When the page loads, you will see a list of email addresses that were found among all emails with a sum of all the recipients sent between them, as shown from a small sample set in a test email extract in the following figure.

     ![A screenshot of the built ASP.NET Web application interface showing the view email metrics results.](../concepts/images/data-connect-vs-show-email-metrics.png)